🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • Computing your Brier score (a metric where lower values indicate superior calibration)

-• Detecting recurring patterns in your errors (excessive confidence in unlikely scenarios represents the most frequent pattern)
+• Spotting recurring patterns in your errors (excessive certainty on unlikely scenarios represents the most frequent issue)

-• Honing your skills on Manifold using play money before committing real funds
+• Honing skills on Manifold using play money before deploying real funds

 Strategy 2: Domain Specialization